Sprinterzzj/silda/README.md

 This is the public release of the Scape-Imperial Localisation Dataset (*SILDa*).

 > *Please Note*.
-This is work in progress, and we are currently adding files.
-If details for a specific SILDa task are not here yet, please check again soon.
+This is work in progress, and we are currently adding
+> examples, and updating the documentation.
+If details for a specific
+> SILDa task are not here yet, please check again soon.

 ## Getting the data
 We provide a bash script `download.sh` to download all the available data for SILDa.